 When pupils are finding themselves feeling anxious, they are offered the Pupil Support Area to calm or continue their work with the Pupil Support team who will actively seek to reintegrate them, at their own pace, back to class.

 Behaviour data is monitored regularly, and if needed, modifications to pupils’ timetables are made to ensure a tailored approach to learning.
-This is in consultation with the Therapy team, Pupil Support and Senior Leaders.
+This is done in consultation with the Therapy team, Pupil Support and Senior Leaders.

 On-going Assessment and Targets

 At Brantridge School, we aim to be proactive in relation to behaviour management.
 Each item of the behaviour management policy is underpinned by on-going daily assessment of engagement and negative behaviours displayed, weekly target setting, planning and intervention for individual pupils at the Multi-Disciplinary meeting, and subsequent evaluation of the interventions introduced by Class teachers, Therapists and the Behaviour Team.

 Each pupil has Positive Behaviour and Support Plan (PBSP) which is written with the child and his parents/carers.
 Plans are reviewed each term or more frequently if necessary.
 All staff in school are made aware of any changes to the plan so that they are fully informed when a new piece of information, change in response, or successful strategy is identified

 At Brantridge School, we us Safety Intervention to manage all behaviours and consequences.
 Safety Intervention is the Management of Actual or Potential Aggression.
 This programme helps develop the essential knowledge and skills to manage the people we support who present challenging, aggressive, or violent behaviour.
 Safety Intervention is a behaviour management programme designed to staff provide for the best possible care, welfare, safety and security of our pupils.